10 States Most Dependent on the Federal Government

 - Federal Employees Per Capita: 8.71

-The great state of Arizona has several caveats that play into its number 10 ranking.
+The southwestern state of Arizona has several caveats that play into its dependence on federal money.
 For one, the state is situated right on the Mexican border and has become a hotbed of illegal immigration and drug activity.
 Thus, the state receives a lot of funding for border control and drug enforcement causes from the federal government.
-Arizona is also home to some of the biggest Indian reservations in the country, which receive money from the government but remain sovereign and autonomous in their own right.
+Arizona is also home to some of the biggest Indian reservations in the country, which receives money from the government but remains sovereign and autonomous in their own right.

-One final detail is that the state is also home to lots of federally controlled land — including national parks that house the Grand Canyon — which are unable to be developed for commercial use.
-There is an opportunity cost to preserving those lands, which also plays a part in the grand scheme of things.
+The state is also home to lots of federally controlled land — including national parks, like the Grand Canyon — which are unable to be developed for commercial use.
+There is an opportunity cost to preserving those lands which can’t be overlooked from an economic standpoint.